geekpascal/geekpascal/README.md

 ## Hey, I'm Victor Pascal Dike 👋

 A Full-Stack Developer and AI Engineer based in Lagos, Nigeria.
 I specialize in crafting intelligent, scalable applications that solve real-world problems.
 My passion lies at the intersection of machine learning and user-focused design.
+You can check my portfolio site [**Here**](https://pascal-portfolio-site.vercel.app/)

 ---

-### 🚀 Featured Project: Career+
+### 🚀 Featured Projects:

-[**Career+**](https://job-agent-cr9n.onrender.com/) is an AI-powered tool that analyzes resumes against job descriptions to provide targeted feedback and enhance your career opportunities.
+[**Here**](https://pascal-portfolio-site.vercel.app/projects) is where you can find all my featured projects.

 ---